rerun-io/rerun/docs/content/reference/types/archetypes/video_frame_reference.md

 Used to display individual video frames from a [`archetypes.AssetVideo`](https://rerun.io/docs/reference/types/archetypes/asset_video?speculative-link).
 To show an entire video, a fideo frame reference for each frame of the video should be logged.

+See <https://rerun.io/docs/concepts/video?speculative-link> for details of what is and isn't supported.

 ## Components

 **Required**: [`VideoTimestamp`](../components/video_timestamp.md)